ktsaou/netdata/database/engine/README.md

 # DBENGINE

-DBENGINE is the database of Netdata.
+DBENGINE is the time-series database of Netdata.

 ## Design